ciscoheat/immutable-hx/README.md

 ## Limitations

-If the compiler cannot find any type information, it cannot make the var immutable.
+If the compiler cannot find any type information, it cannot make the var immutable and will fail compilation.

 ## Problems?